-To summarize, measurement involves defining your variables of interest, the process for interacting with the real world and turning your observations into numbers, and then actually collecting the data.
-Usually machine learning practitioners don’t think about these steps, because someone else has already done those things.
+To summarize, measurement involves defining variables of interest, the process for interacting with the real world and turning observations into numbers, and then actually collecting the data.
+Often machine learning practitioners don’t think about these steps, because someone else has already done those things.
 And yet it is crucial to understand the provenance of the data.
-Even if someone else has collected the data for you, it’s almost always too messy for your algorithms to handle, hence the dreaded “data cleaning” step.
-But the messiness of the real world isn’t just an annoyance to be dealt with by cleaning, it is instead a manifestation of a diverse world in which people don’t fit neatly into categories.
+Even if someone else has collected the data, it’s almost always too messy for algorithms to handle, hence the dreaded “data cleaning” step.
+But the messiness of the real world isn’t just an annoyance to be dealt with by cleaning.
+It is a manifestation of a diverse world in which people don’t fit neatly into categories.
 Being inattentive to these nuances can particularly hurt marginalized populations.

 From data to models

 We’ve seen that training data reflects the disparities, distortions, and biases from the real world and the measurement process.
 This leads to an obvious question: when we learn a model from such data, are these disparities preserved, mitigated, or exacerbated?